 Remote working and flexible hours will attract more diverse candidates, as well as improve retention rates, research showing that long commute times are a major reason why employees quit.
 Distance from downtown office locations is often correlated with more diverse neighbourhoods, and from a gender diversity perspective, working mothers are drawn first to those employers who offer flexible working hours.
 Again, companies need to champion these policies and benefits in all the right places, to widen the net on diverse talent.

 Does your company have any of these measures in place?
 What has been the impact on your hiring?

-[Sources: McKinsey, PwC, CWJobs, Diversity In Tech, Credit Suisse, Harvard Business Review, Hewlett Packard]Posted about 1 year ago
+[Sources: McKinsey, PwC, CWJobs, Diversity In Tech, Credit Suisse, Harvard Business Review, Hewlett Packard]Posted over 1 year ago